for Our Campers

 At Falling Creek Camp, we believe that a diverse and inclusive community creates an environment in which we can all grow and become stronger.

-Falling Creek strives to provide an open, supportive, and affirming community for campers and staff from all backgrounds, where they feel welcomed, included, and celebrated for who they are, without the pressure to be something or someone else.
+Falling Creek strives to provide an open, supportive, and affirming community for boys and staff from all backgrounds, where they feel welcomed, included, and celebrated for who they are, without the pressure to be something or someone else.
 We recognize that diversity of backgrounds, races, cultures, ethnicities, religious beliefs, ideas, abilities, and sexual orientations contributes to a stronger community, enhancing growth, confidence, and loving acceptance that can be transferred to the world at large.
 We believe it is our responsibility to shepherd the journey of personal growth through love and adventure, helping each member of the Falling Creek community find their best self and celebrate their unique qualities, both at camp and beyond.